 Yes – FAFSA completion is required to determine eligibility for federal and state aid.

 What are my options for housing?

-Trine University’s Health Sciences Education Center in Fort Wayne is a non-residential facility.
-For housing needs we recommend searching apartments or houses for rent in the 46805 ZIP code.
+The Trine University Fort Wayne education center is a non-residential facility.
+For housing needs, we recommend searching apartments or houses for rent in the 46805 ZIP code.
 Example: apartments.com/fort-wayne-in-46805/

 What are the licensing requirements?